Which students participate in the new student experience (orientation) / Am I required to participate?

 How do I indicate my pronouns on SPIRE?

-Students can indicate their pronouns by signing into SPIRE, selecting Main Menu, selecting My Personal Information, and selecting Pronouns.
+Students can indicate their pronouns by signing into SPIRE and from their Profile, selecting Personal Information, and then selecting Pronouns.

 How do I send my transcript?